stepnem/draft-ietf-dnsop-generalized-notify/draft-thomassen-dnsop-generalized-dns-notify.md

-The DNS protocol already allows these new notification types, so no protocol change is required, the only thing needed is specification of where to send the new types of Notifies and how to interpret them on the receiving end.
+The DNS protocol already allows these new notification types, so no protocol change is required, the only thing needed is specification of where to send the new types of Notifies and how to interpret them in the receiving end.

 ## Where to send CDS and CSYNC Notifications